matacoder/senior/README.md

 ### Mutable objects (call by reference):

-list, dict, set, byte array
+list, dict, set, bytearray

 ### Immutable objects (pass by value):
 - int, float, complex, string,

-- tuple (the “value” of an immutable object can’t change, but it’s constituent objects can.),
+- tuple (the "value" of an immutable object can't change, but its constituent objects can.),

-- frozen set [note: immutable version of set],
+- frozenset [note: immutable version of set],
 - bytes

 ### Features: